pass-culture/pass-culture-main/api/src/pcapi/connectors/beneficiaries/educonnect/files/README.md

 # Educonnect, SAML2 and metadata

-Educonnect is an an Identity Provider using SAML2 protocol, allowing pass Culture (the Service Provider) to verify young users identity.
+Educonnect is an Identity Provider using SAML2 protocol, allowing pass Culture (the Service Provider) to verify young users identity.

 ## Educonnect metadata